pydemo/databuddy/Docs/How_to_start_Databuddy.md

 ###Start it from Windows command line (CLI):

+- Prerequisites: Click on infamous `Start` button.
+Type `cmd` and then 'Enter'.
+This opens CLI window.
 - `cd` to databuddy location, type `data-buddy.exe`  and press `Enter`

 ![Start from command line](https://github.com/data-buddy/DataBuddy/blob/master/screenshots/Databuddy_start_from_command_prompt.png "Start from command line")